x13a/Wasted/README.md

 Also you can:
 * fire when a device was not unlocked for X time
 * fire when a USB data connection is made while a device is locked
+* fire when a fake messenger app is launched
 * fire when a duress password is entered (companion app: [Duress](https://github.com/x13a/Duress))

 The app works in `Work Profile` too.
 Use [Shelter](https://github.com/PeterCxy/Shelter) to install